-Become a patron for Nature Labs.
+Become a patron on Patreon for Nature Labs.
 Join us now!

 Nature Labs is a virtual high school textbook.
 Built on a foundation of storytelling, we provide teachers with plug-and-play, inquiry-based resources to help students use nature as a real-world example of class lessons in order to advance nature literacy.

 Imagine the wonder of a science centre brought to life online in every high school classroom and enhanced by cross-disciplinary master classes in citizenship, with nature acting as the common starting point for learning.
 Now imagine the expensive, outdated textbook being replaced with an immersive virtual experience that is relatable and responsive to the world where students live, with information being updated in real-time.
 All of this?
 Brought together with balanced storytelling that blends 60 Minutes fundamentals with the pacing of Vice or Juice Media and the visuals of National Geographic to create the kind of multi-media content needed to spark a passion.This is Nature Labs.

 Our online classroom is enhanced by unit and lesson plans designed by a teacher for teachers to ensure every aspect of the platform is curriculum-connected and plug-and-play, delivering what educators actually need.
 Nature Labs aims to make education more effective, creating time for teachers to work one-on-one with students, while providing students with the tools to transform their lessons into projects to better their community and the natural world.